19 November 2020

 The Trinity Challenge is a registered charity in England and Wales.
 It sets a series of urgent questions to harness the potential of data and analytics to learn and share lessons from the great innovations made to combat Covid-19 and to build resilience against future health emergencies. £10M of funding is available to Challenge Teams to support and scale their innovations across areas including economics, behavioural sciences, and epidemiology.

-Prospective applicants are invited to register their interest and register their submissions to The Trinity Challenge by January 2021.
+Prospective applicants are invited to register their interest and register their applications for collaboration with our Members now.
 Applicants will have the opportunity to collaborate with members from across business, academia and the social sector.

 To find out more about The Trinity Challenge and how to participate visit https://thetrinitychallenge.org.